 Brindisi is an ancient Crusader port located on the Adriatic coast of the heel of Italy in the Apulia region.
 Notable sights in Brindisi include the 13th century castle created by the Holy Roman Emperor Frederick II.
 Brindisi was the main naval port of Roman Empire on the Adriatic Sea in ancient times.
 The Appian Way finished in Brindisi at a point marked by a pair of columns, one of which is still there.
 The city declined with the collapse of Roman Empire.
 Sacked by the Saracens repeatedly, it was rebuilt in 11th century and served as a point of embarkation for Crusades.

-With the opening of Suez Canal in 1869, Brindisi became a port of call for vessels travelling to and from eastern Asia.
-During World War I it was an important naval base.
-From Brindisi tourists can visit the ancient baroque town of Lecce.
+With the opening of Suez Canal in 1869, Brindisi became a port of call for cargo ships travelling to and from eastern Asia.
+During World War I (1914-1918) it was an important naval base.
+From Brindisi, cruise ship tourists can visit the ancient baroque town of Lecce.

 Highlights: Castle, Lecce baroque town

 The Brindisi cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Brindisi, Italy.

 If you lose the Brindisi location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.